manuelernestog/weektodo/CONTRIBUTING.md

-# Contributing to Weektodo
+# Contributing to WeekToDo

-Thanks for checking out Weektodo!
+Thanks for checking out WeekToDo!
 We'd love for you to contribute.
-Whether you're a first-time open source contributor or an experienced developer, there are ways you can help make Weektodo great!
+Whether you're a first-time open source contributor or an experienced developer, there are ways you can help make WeekToDo great!

 ## Contributing Code